 A second stimulus check?
 Here's how much money you could get

-Three months later, the downturn has been declared an official recession and the official unemployment rate has soared into double digits, heightening calls for a second round of stimulus checks.
+Four months later, the downturn has been declared an official recession and the official unemployment rate remains in double digits, heightening calls for a second round of stimulus checks.

 There's good news and bad news on the prospects for additional government assistance.
 The proposed $3 trillion Health and Economic Recovery Omnibus Emergency Solutions, or HEROES, Act would authorize another round of stimulus payments for most U.S. households.
-While the bill was passed by the Democrat-controlled House last month, it still must get through the Republican-controlled Senate.
+While the bill was passed by the Democrat-controlled House in May, it still must get through the Republican-controlled Senate.

 To be sure, it's unclear whether the HEROES Act will pass Senate scrutiny, or what its final contents might be.
 But here's what Americans could be looking at if the bill passes.